AveryData/AveryData.github.io/_learning/DataScience.md

 Predictive analytics would predict the likelihood of my nearest grocery store having sanitizer in stock.

 Prescriptive analytics would recommend a time, place, and plan to obtain the needed sanitizer.

+## Data Science Crash Course

+Broad topics:
+1) What questions can data science solve?
+How is it used?
+2) Where does data exist?
+What type of data?
+3) How do we get the data?
+4) Prep / cleaning
+5) Understanding the data: EDA + Viz
+6) Predictive models
+7) Deployment

+Evaluate what a career in data science might look like, and how to get there.

+What are the different aspects of data science?
+BI Machine learning AI

+What is Descriptive
+What is Predictive

+Data viz

+Vocabulary of data science